liftoffio/LiftoffAds-iOS/README.md

 // Called when the user will be directed to an external destination.
 - (void)loInterstitialClickDidTrigger:(LOInterstitial *)interstitial {}

+// Called when the user has earned a reward by watching a rewarded ad.
+- (void)loInterstitialWillRewardUser:(LOInterstitial *)interstitial {}

 #pragma mark - LOBannerDelegate implementation